 Data protection strategy must consider protection from attacks such as ransomware and combine a backup strategy that includes native automated backup such as S3 versioning, cross-region replication and archiving with Amazon Glacier.

 Data Lake Usage: As more data is ingested, Data Lake can turn into a swamp without proper governance.
 Governance includes maintaining data sources and lineage which has an important bearing on decision making as requirements change and lineage becomes a crucial factor.
 Also, it helps to maintain data integrity as records of data lineage protect assets against unintentional and malicious deletion, corruption or data tampering by rogue actors.
 This is achieved with S3 versioning enablement which makes multiple copies of data asset.
 When an asset is updated, prior versions are retained and available for use.

 Data Leak Prevention: Preventive measures such as monitoring and alerts can be programmatically implemented using AWS CloudWatch and GuardDuty to monitor user access and trigger alarm via AWS Lambda function in the event of unauthorized access.
 AWS CloudTrail tracks user activity and stores logs in S3 for forensic purposes.
 Lake Formation also enables to see detailed alerts on dashboard, and download audit logs for further analytics.
 Amazon CloudWatch publishes all data on ingestion events and catalogue notifications to identify suspicious behaviour or demonstrate compliance with rules.

 While Data Lakes are a treasure trove it is also a hazard to the organization if the security architecture is not robust.
 Data security and integrity must be the bedrock on which the data strategy is built and it is not hard to achieve when you work with experienced partners with deep business and technical understanding.

-If you are interested in strengthening the security of Data Lake or want to know more about Data Lake security, please write to use at email@example.com or call us at 098738 92249.
+If you are interested in strengthening the security of Data Lake or want to know more about Data Lake security, please reach out to us.